ychong4/ychong4.github.io/Activity 2/AWS/Kafka/Readme.md

+# Real-time Stock API Apache Kafka ETL Pipeline

+### Overview:
-## Overview: This project integrated real-time stock data from the Finnhub API with an Apache Kafka-based architecture to build a robust data ingestion pipeline.
+This project integrated real-time stock data from the Finnhub API with an Apache Kafka-based architecture to build a robust data ingestion pipeline.
 Kafka acted as the messaging system for streaming live trade data, enabling a scalable and fault-tolerant mechanism for capturing financial information in real time.

 ### Project steps:
 1. Data Ingestion Using Finnhub API: